solana-labs/solana/doc/json-rpc.md

 ---

 ### getLastId
-Returns the last entry id from the ledger
+Returns the last entry ID from the ledger

 ##### Parameters:
 None

 ##### Results:
-* `string` - HASH of last ID, as base-58 encoded string
+* `string` - the ID of last entry, a Hash as base-58 encoded string

 ##### Example:
 ```bash